The Strategerist podcast highlights compassion and optimism through conversation with newsmakers, leaders, and people working to change the world.

 Episode 02: Harris Faulkner

-Host of Fox News Outnumbered Overtime and co-anchor of Outnumbered, Harris Faulkner is a proud military brat.
-We chat about her father’s time serving in the Army, which included three tours in Vietnam, and how her mom was a pillar of support and strength as the family moved from one posting to another.
-Harris reminds us that when one person serves in the military the whole family serves.
+Fox News' Harris Faulkner is a proud military brat.
+We chat about her father’s time serving in the Army, which included three tours in Vietnam, and how her mom was a pillar of support and strength.

 January 23, 2019

 Carly Fiorina rose from secretary to CEO of a Fortune 50 company.
 We discuss her childhood and how living in Ghana influenced her perception of democracy.